angular/angular/modules/angular2/docs/core/02_directives.md

 ## Components

 Component is a directive which uses shadow DOM to create encapsulate visual behavior.
-Components are tipically used to create UI widgets or to break up the application into smaller components.
+Components are typically used to create UI widgets or to break up the application into smaller components.

 * Only one component can be present per DOM element.
 * Component's CSS selectors usually trigger on element names.
 (Best practice)